google/fonts/ofl/karma/upstream_info.md

 ## Conclusion

 The source block needs a `commit` field added.
 The commit to use would need to be identified by cross-referencing the upstream git history with the May 2017 google/fonts update.
 No `config.yaml` is possible as the repository uses a custom build system (Python scripts with FontLab VFB sources).
 This is a missing_commit case.

+## Commit Added (HIGH confidence)

+Commit `12228946ce59ce2008e0a95a6b222632e6481121` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2017-05-15).
+This is the most reliable method.